Molecular orbital theory

 In chemistry, molecular orbital theory (MO theory or MOT) is a method for describing the electronic structure of molecules using quantum mechanics.
 It was proposed early in the 20th century.
+The MOT explains the paramagnetic nature of O2, which valence bond theory cannot explain.

 In molecular orbital theory, electrons in a molecule are not assigned to individual chemical bonds between atoms, but are treated as moving under the influence of the atomic nuclei in the whole molecule.
 Quantum mechanics describes the spatial and energetic properties of electrons as molecular orbitals that surround two or more atoms in a molecule and contain valence electrons between atoms.

-Molecular orbital theory revolutionized the study of chemical bonding by approximating the states of bonded electrons—the molecular orbitals—as linear combinations of atomic orbitals (LCAO).
+Molecular orbital theory revolutionized the study of chemical bonding by approximating the states of bonded electrons – the molecular orbitals – as linear combinations of atomic orbitals (LCAO).
 These approximations are made by applying the density functional theory (DFT) or Hartree–Fock (HF) models to the Schrödinger equation.

 Molecular orbital theory and valence bond theory are the foundational theories of quantum chemistry.

 Linear combination of atomic orbitals (LCAO) method

 In the LCAO method, each molecule has a set of molecular orbitals.
 It is assumed that the molecular orbital wave function ψj can be written as a simple weighted sum of the n constituent atomic orbitals χi, according to the following equation:

 One may determine cij coefficients numerically by substituting this equation into the Schrödinger equation and applying the variational principle.
 The variational principle is a mathematical technique used in quantum mechanics to build up the coefficients of each atomic orbital basis.
-A larger coefficient means that the orbital basis is composed more of that particular contributing atomic orbital—hence, the molecular orbital is best characterized by that type.
+A larger coefficient means that the orbital basis is composed more of that particular contributing atomic orbital – hence, the molecular orbital is best characterized by that type.
 This method of quantifying orbital contribution as a linear combination of atomic orbitals is used in computational chemistry.
 An additional unitary transformation can be applied on the system to accelerate the convergence in some computational schemes.
 Molecular orbital theory was seen as a competitor to valence bond theory in the 1930s, before it was realized that the two methods are closely related and that when extended they become equivalent.

+Molecular orbital theory is used to interpret ultraviolet–visible spectroscopy (UV–VIS).
+Changes to the electronic structure of molecules can be seen by the absorbance of light at specific wavelengths.
+Assignments can be made to these signals indicated by the transition of electrons moving from one orbital at a lower energy to a higher energy orbital.
+The molecular orbital diagram for the final state describes the electronic nature of the molecule in an excited state.

 There are three main requirements for atomic orbital combinations to be suitable as approximate molecular orbitals.